 I couldn't get out of bed and my husband was still traveling.
 I moved in with my parents so they could become 2nd parents to the kids.
 By this time I was seeing an acupuncturist, kinesiologist, neurolink practitioner, homeopath, naturopath, bowen practitioner and gyrotonics coach, all of whom helped me feel better short term.
 Kind of like a natural version of panadol.
 I would feel better for short periods of time, run around like a mad woman trying to keep up with my life, and then crash again.
 Everything I read, everyone I spoke to told me that CFS syndrome was incurable as it was an Auto-Immune disease.
 I was determined that I was not going to live my life like this and never gave up on finding a cure.
 I finally understood that my health lay in my hands.
 Not a doctors, my hands.
 Little by little I grew to to understand that I needed to change my whole life, not just what I ate.
 I started restorative yoga religiously.
 In my previous life I never used to do sirvasana (the lie down bit at the end) but now I was doing a whole class of lying down.
 I learned to breath properly.
 I started living on smoothies for 2 meals a day whilst my gut healed.
 And I researched and read and never gave up.
 A good friend, my guru, and fellow Health Coach, Abby Soares, recommended I try the GAPS diet.
 In March 2015 I started it and although the first month was very difficult and I felt worse than I had in months, I kept on it and combined with a new way of looking at life, at a slower pace, I healed myself.

-It is an ongoing journey, healing from years of gut abuse takes a long time.
-But I now have enough energy to walk my children to school (we live on a mountain), practice and teach yoga, snowboard with 20-somethings, cook good food, coach clients back to health and have enough smarts to know I need to put my feet up at least once a day.
+We have now moved to the other side of the world and are based in Wanaka, NZ.
+I get up to speak to my European clients at 530am every morning, then get my children to school, and can usually see one more client before they all go to bed for the night.
+I am now teaching yoga twice a work in my studio.
+I have to continually remind myself to practice what I preach, If I want to be the mother, partner, health coach, daughter, business woman I know I am capable of, I need to put my feet up at least once a day.
 When I fall ill, I lie down and rest, I have baths, I gobble herbs, I drink hot drinks, I let my body fight it so that when I recover, I am stronger for the next bug that comes my way.

-Although many times in the depths of my illness I often questioned why this was happening to me, I now understand that my experience (and consequent training) has given me so much knowledge to share and help heal other people with auto-immune diseases who have found themselves in a cul de sac of recovery.
+Although many times in the depths of both my and my children’s illnesses I often questioned why this was happening to me, I now understand that my experience (and consequent training) has given me so much knowledge to share and help heal other people with auto-immune diseases who have found themselves in a cul de sac of recovery.